The Sax

 - Architecture, Housing, Mixed use

 Rotterdam already has a fine collection of high-rise buildings, with a particular concentration at Wilhelminapier, home to some of the city’s most recognisable skyscrapers.
-The Sax is a quirky addition to this group, a silver-coloured building comprising two residential towers: the 180-metre “Havana” and 82-metre “Philadelphia”.
-These are bridged by a golden beam, while the connection through the plinth at the base completes the design’s recognisable saxophone-inspired silhouette.
-That silhouette, along with the façade design that undulates as it approaches the top of the towers, illustrates the jazzy character of Rotterdam.
+The Sax is a quirky addition to this group, a silver-coloured building comprising two residential towers: the 180-metre, 55-storey “Havana” and 82-metre, 26-storey “Philadelphia”.
+These are bridged by a golden beam with six floors of residential units and a roof terrace at a height of 100 metres, accessible to all residents of The Sax.
+The building’s distinctive saxophone-inspired silhouette, along with the façade design that undulates as it approaches the top of the towers, illustrates the jazzy character of Rotterdam.
+The building blends with its surroundings, and from different angles, light falling on the façade creates a constantly changing effect, enhanced by the interplay of bay windows and undulating balconies.

-As a collective residential building with a range of facilities, The Sax pays a lot of attention to sustainable and shared mobility.
-The building is a stone's throw from the metro and tram stops on Wilhelminaplein.
-For residents, the plinth of the building offers parking space for 1,800 bicycles.
-There is room for 346 cars, a large portion of which will park in the fully automatic parking system, which is visible from the outside.
-In The Sax, 900 square metres of extra space has been reserved for public functions.
-In addition to shops and restaurants, neighbourhood facilities and sports facilities can also be located there, which the entire neighbourhood can use.
+As a collective residential building with a range of facilities, The Sax gives significant focus to sustainable and shared mobility.
+The building is just steps from the metro and tram stops at Wilhelminaplein.
+For the residents, the plinth of the building will provide parking spaces for 1,800 bicycles in a collective mobility centre.
+There will also be a fully automated parking garage for 330 cars, a first in the Netherlands.
+The Sax has 1,200 square metres of space reserved for commercial functions, accommodating amenities and sports facilities for the entire neighbourhood in addition to shops and restaurants.

 Gallery